absurditiesmediallc/dante-astro-theme-lifeasweknowit/src/content/pages/about.md

 Now that Rich is retired and has more time to dedicate to his music once again he has been taking gigs around town, performing as a solo act singing and playing the guitar.
 Most recently he has undergone the construction of a new and fully functional music production studio in his home to record his work and potentailly others' in the future.
 Keep an eye on where Rich goes from here, as he hopes to see more of you out at his gigs in town and put up tracks he records on his soundcloud and mixcloud pages.

+## Get in Touch

 In the meantime, check back often to keep up with what is coming up next, and please feel free to reach out to Rich directly if you like.
 He can be reached by email at lifeasweknowitstudiosmichigan@gmail.com and by phone at 616-594-9220.

-## Get in Touch

-Are you looking to elevate your online presence or bring your digital ideas to life?
-I'd love to hear from you!
-Feel free to reach out for collaboration, consultation, or just a friendly chat about all things web development.

 _Let's build something amazing together!_